-For a Mozambique holiday with a difference, combine a holiday on Ilha de Mozambique with an adventure into the Quirimbas Archipelago.
-While Ilha de Mozambique boasts remarkable history and culture to provide you with a holiday oozing with things to do and see, it unfortunately lacks great swimming beaches.
+For a Mozambique holiday with a difference, combining a holiday on Ilha de Mozambique with an adventure into the Quirimbas Archipelago.
+While Ilha de Mozambique boasts remarkable history and culture to provide you with a holiday oozing with things to do and see, it, unfortunately, lacks great swimming beaches.
 So you should really visit other islands in the Quirimbas to laze about on white sandy beaches!

 Exploring Ilha de Mozambique is easy – it is only three kilometres long and very narrow and connected by a concrete bridge with the mainland.
 The two towns, Stone Town in the north and the smaller Macuti town in the south – both have significant architecture and cultural traditions.

 The best way to explore this floating piece of paradise is to book a special Quirimbas Island Hopping Package combined with other islands such as Quilalea or Medjumbe Private Islands, Ibo or Vamizi Islands.
 You will then get your fill of culture and outdoor sports, in nature!
 Click here to read more about our Ibo Island Lodge-Villa Sands combo package.